bitwarden/help/_articles/directory-connector/user-group-filters.md

 exclude:joe@company.com
 ```

-Alternatively, you can filter users based on their group membership by using `includeGroup` or `excludeGroup` keywords.
-You have to obtain the group ID and include it with the keyword.
-You can get group's ID in the [Azure Portal](https://portal.azure.com) or through [Azure AD PowerShell](https://docs.microsoft.com/en-us/powershell/module/azuread/get-azureadgroup?view=azureadps-2.0).
+Alternatively, you can filter users based on their Azure AD group membership by using `includeGroup` or `excludeGroup` keywords.
+You must obtain the Azure AD group ID and include it with the keyword.
+You can get the group's ID in the [Azure Portal](https://portal.azure.com) or through [Azure AD PowerShell](https://docs.microsoft.com/en-us/powershell/module/azuread/get-azureadgroup?view=azureadps-2.0).

 ```
 includeGroup:97b9ff2a-7d4f-463d-a925-efb1677fd40d,b389c339-8c13-4c1a-8ac1-4fde56d9f70f